 “You’re not going to ask if I did it?
 If I stole it or not?”
 I whispered to the mug, and my voice was so quiet, I didn’t think she could hear me.

-Debbie wrung her hands, blonde hair glinting in the kitchen light.
+Debbie wrung her hands together, blonde hair glinting in the kitchen light.
 “I—" She began, but was cut off by the doorbell ringing.
 She deflated.
-Saved by the bell, quite literally.
+Saved by the bell — quite literally.
 “It’s probably more reporters, I’ll take care of them.”

-As Debbie bustled out of the kitchen, I slumped in my chair, gaze boring into my tea mug.
+As Debbie hurriedly bustled out of the kitchen, I slumped in my chair, gaze boring into my tea mug.
 How had so much changed in the past ten minutes?
 For all intents and purposes, I was a criminal now.
 There was no going back to Hogwarts, no walking out in public.
-I couldn’t even risk a simple walk to the grocery market now—god, it had been a miracle that I hadn’t been picked up by anyone on my way back from Wally’s...
+I couldn’t even risk a simple stroll to the grocery market anymore — Merlin, it had been a miracle that I hadn’t been picked up by anyone on my way back from Wally’s...

-What was my Dad going to say when he inevitably saw my name in the papers, under the label ‘thief’?
+What was my Dad going to say when he inevitably saw my name in the papers under the label of thief?
 What about my mum?
 Aidan?
 Dom?
 Who would want to believe me?
 Especially when I wasn’t back at school, there to tell my own side of the story?

-I perked up, instantly on edge as voices floated in from the hallway.
-There were two very strange things about the situation.
-One was Debbie going all protective Mama Bear over me.
-And two was the familiarity of the second voice — deep, lilting, a drawl with an edge of stubbornness that promised to bite if you didn’t comply.
+I perked up, instantly on edge at the tones floating in from the front of the house.
+There were two very strange things about this new development — one was Debbie going all protective Mama Bear over me, and two was the familiarity of the second voice — deep, lilting, a drawl with an edge of stubbornness that promised to bite if you didn’t comply.
 It could only belong to one person —

-Without any sort of direction from my mind, my body was jerking me out of my chair, stumbling out of the kitchen and into hushed darkness of the hallway.
+Nevertheless, without any sort of direction from my mind, my body was jerking me up from my chair and I was stumbling out of the kitchen, into hushed darkness of the hallway.

-Potter was standing there, right before my eyes, a hand shoved into his messy hair.
-My brain soaked in the sight of him, reveling in every irrelevant detail.
-He was wearing a red plaid button down and a blue hoodie.
-His jaw was clenched in agitation.
-His eyes an angry, vibrant hazel.
+Potter was standing at the front-door, right before my very eyes, a hand shoved into his messy hair.
+My brain soaked in the sight of him, reveling in each irrelevant detail.
+The snow dusted on the top of his hair.
+The navy hoodie he was wearing, the clenched agitation in his jaw.
+His eyes were an angry, vibrant hazel.

-When he saw me, his lips parted open.
-In typical Potter fashion, he shoved his hands into his pockets, rocking backwards on his heels.
-His face was uncharacteristically expressive — eyebrows furrowed, eyes uncannily bright and almost…relieved looking.
+When Potter saw me, his lips parted open.
+In typical fashion, he shoved his hands into his pockets, rocking onto his heels as if my sheer presence alone had forced him backwards.
+His face was uncharacteristically expressive — eyebrows furrowed, eyes uncannily bright and almost relieved-looking.

-“Bennett,” he said, and the word itself sounded like an accident, like it had been ripped from his throat against his will.
-He jerked forward and then — seeming to think better of it — restrained himself, falling back.
+“Bennett,” he said, and the word came from somewhere low and deep in the back of his throat.
+He jerked forward and then — seeming to think better of it — restrained himself, falling back once more.